Kurtulusozturk/Python-Tutorial/README.md

 # Python-Tutorial
- You can find some Python base codes inside.
+ You can find Python base codes inside.